 Introduced to the World Cup and World Championship programmes in 2002, it’s not an Olympic race but it is an exciting, mass-start all-out race.
 If no riders gain a lap during the race it comes down to a bunch sprint.
 The men race over 15km the women over 10km.

 The most complex but absorbing race on the track.
 Named after Madison Square Garden in New York where it was first made popular.
 Teams of two riders compete together to score points at the intermediate sprints, held every 20 laps, (5pts, 3pts, 2pts, 1pt to the first four), and gain laps by attacking.
 One member of each team is ‘in the race’ at any one time, while the other circles at the top of the banking.
 The riders switch over to give each other a rest – or perhaps to put the better sprinter in as a sprint lap approaches.
 The rider must touch his team-mate to change over but usually this is done with a hand-sling to propel the other into the race.
 The team that covers the most laps wins, with points only counting to separate riders who finish on the same number of laps.

 Madison: team-mates use a hand sling to change over

 The Omnium is a multi-discipline event introduced in the 2010 World Championships.
-The omnium consists of six disciplines: a 250-metre time flying lap time trial, a 30km points race (20km for women), a 4km pursuit (3km for women), a 15km scratch race (10km for women) and a kilometre time trial (500 metres for women) and an elimination race.
-Each rider’s placings in the separate events are added together and the rider with the lowest total wins.
+The omnium consists of six disciplines: a 250-metre time flying lap time trial, a 40km points race (25km for women), a 4km pursuit (3km for women), a 15km scratch race (10km for women) and a kilometre time trial (500 metres for women) and an elimination race.
+Riders are awarded points depending on their finishing position in the first five rounds, which they they take into the final points race.
+During the points race, riders accrue more points – or drop points if they lose a lap.
 The omnium was introduced for the first time in an Olympic Games at London 2012.